zxynj/zxynj-personal-website/content/post/explain_lightgbm_algorithm_from_source_code_and_api_parameters_wb.md

 Note:
 1. This is not an exhaustive best group split search.
 It essentially groups up the levels with similar $\frac{G}{H+cat_smooth}$ and see which group split is the best.
 2. The reason for the model to iterate over both directions is to deal with the missing values.
 When it iterates from left to right the missing values are always put in the right child node.
-Similarly they are put in the left child node when the model iterates from right to left.
+Similarly, they are put in the left child node when the model iterates from right to left.
 This way, both situations of the final location of the missing value are evaluated.
 This is called sparsity aware split-finding which is also used in [xgboost](https://arxiv.org/pdf/1603.02754.pdf).
 3. When the model iterates from left to right, the left level group which is lower bounded by *min_data_per_group* is put in the left child node which is lower bounded by *min_data_in_leaf*.
 So in this case it is actually lower bounded by the larger of the two parameters.

 ## Dealing with continuous variables